Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Country Homes get?

-Country Homes averages about 56 rainy days per year.
+Country Homes averages about 160 days with measurable rain or snow each year.

 What hardiness zone is Country Homes?